 Drafting Standard : The student will write a draft appropriate to the topic, audience, and purpose.
-The student will dr aft writing by: LA.1112.3.2.1 - developing ideas from the prewriting plan using primary and secondary sources appropriate to the purpose and audience; LA.1112.3.2.2 - establishing a logical organizational pattern with supporting details that are substantial, specific, and relevant; and LA.1112.3.2.3 - analyzing language techniques of professional authors (e.g., figurative language, denotation, connotation) to establish a personal style, demonstrating a command of language with conviction of expression.
-E nglish Language Proficiency Standar ds Beginning: The student will draft writing by: developing ideas using basic organizational patterns that provides for a logical progression of ideas; including a beginning, middle, and end through the use of graphic organizers and practice drafts; using basic primary sources appropriate to the purpose and audience.
-Intermediate: The student will draft writing by: - developing ideas using organizational patterns that provides for a logical progression of ideas; including a beginning, middle, and end through the use of graphic organizers and practice drafts; - using some primary and secondary sources appropriate to the purpose and audience.
-Advanced: The student will draft writing by: developing ideas using organizational patterns that provides for a logical progression of ideas; including a beginning, middle, and end through the use of graphic organizers and practice drafts; using primary and secondary appropriate to the purpose and audience analyzing language techniques of familiar authors to establish a personal style demonstrating near native-like command of language.
+The student will draft writing by: LA.910.3.2.1 - developing ideas from the prewriting plan using primary and secondary sources appropriate to the purpose and audience; LA.910.3.2.2 - establishing a logical organizational pattern with supporting details that are substantial, specific, and relevant; and LA.910.3.2.3 - analyzing language techniques of professional authors (e.g., figurative language, denotation connotation) to establish a personal style, demonstrating a command of language with confidence of expression.

+Beginning: The student will draft writing by:

+- developing ideas using basic organizational patterns that provides for a logical progression of ideas; including a beginning, middle, and end through the use of graphic organizers and practice drafts; - using basic primary sources appropriate to the purpose and audience.

+Intermediate: The student will draft writing by:

+- developing ideas using organizational patterns that provides for a logical progression of ideas; including a beginning, middle, and end through the use of graphic organizers and practice drafts: - using some primary and secondary sources appropriate to the purpose and audience.

+Advanced: The student will draft writing by:

+- developing ideas using organizational patterns that provides for a logical progression of ideas; including a beginning, middle, and end through the use of graphic organizers and practice drafts; - using primary and secondary appropriate to the purpose and audience - analyzing language techniques of familiar authors to establish a personal style demonstrating near native-like command of language.